vikramnayyar/Supermarket-Sales-Analysis/README.md

 # Supermarket-Sales-Analysis

 ## Demo
-The analysis is depicted in link: https://www.kaggle.com/code/vikram92/eda-for-all-dineout-restaurants-in-india-plotly#Question-#2:-How-are-average-ratings-distributed-across-India?
+The analysis is depicted in link: https://www.kaggle.com/code/vikram92/eda-for-supermarket-sales-memberships

 ## Introduction
-An analysis is done on https://www.dineout.co.in/.
-Thus, entire Indian Dineout restaurants are analyzed.
-Extracting several vital informations, more than **20** visualizations are very suitably plotted.

-The notebook evaluates regional performance and customer behaviour.
+An analysis is done on three supermarkets located at 'Mandalay', 'Naypyitaw' and 'Yangon' (Myanmar).
+Sales are analyzed in following ways
+* Region wise sales
+* Weekday-wise sales of members vs non-members
+* Weekday-wise sales of males vs females
+* Sales volume: members vs non-members
+* Sales volume: males vs females
+* Weekday-wise sales distribution: members vs non-members
+* Weekday-wise sales distribution: males vs females

+Following product insights are obtained
+* most profitable items
+* item sales vs price
+* item ratings
+* Product-wise sales distribution: members vs non-members
+* Product-wise sales distribution: males vs females

+Customer preferences are determined by following
+* Total customers vs memberships for males and females
+* Sales by payment methods: members vs non-members
+* Sales by payment methods: males vs females

+Thus, a comprehensive analysis is obtained for the supermarket sales.

 ## Dataset
-The dataset comprises of actual information obtained from https://www.dineout.co.in/.
-This consists of diverse restaurants from **12** states and **22** major cities and numerous localities.
+The dataset was obtained from Kaggle (Link: https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales).
+This consists of the historical sales of 3 different cities 'Mandalay', 'Naypyitaw' and 'Yangon' (Myanmar).

-The dataset was acquired using **web scraping** with BeautifulSoup.
-It has **7533** rows with **8** features.

 ## Problem Statement
 With smaller staff, capital and costing requirements, the restaurant business is on a consistent rise.
 Ratings, cuisines, cost and location all are vital to determine a restaurant's success.